$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: System Setup

 \section{System Setup}

-Our experimental aerial swarm includes several customized aerial robot platforms, one of them is shown in Fig. \ref{fig:drone2022}.
-The platform is modified from a commercial 3.5-inch cinewhoop FPV drone and is equipped with four fisheye cameras that cover a 360-degree field of view in the horizontal direction.
-The onboard computer is NVIDIA Xaiver NX with strong GPU computing power.
-Furthermore, we use a lightweight all-in-one flight controller with four electronic speed control (ESC) integrated and customized PX4 \cite{meier2015px4} flight control firmware to reduce takeoff weight.
-This drone has a takeoff weight of about 623g when using a 22.8v 1550mah battery, and its maximum endurance is about 10min, which is sufficient as a testing platform.
+Our experimental aerial swarm is based on custom-modified aerial robots, as depicted in Fig. \ref{fig:UAV2022}.
+Each UAV is a modified 3.5-inch cinewhoop FPV UAV, equipped with a quartet of fisheye cameras providing 360-degree horizontal visibility.
+They are powered by NVIDIA Xavier NX onboard computers, boasting robust GPU capabilities.
+To minimize takeoff weight, we use a lightweight, integrated flight controller with four electronic speed controls (ESCs) and customized PX4 \cite{meier2015px4} firmware.
+The UAV's takeoff weight is approximately 623g with a 22.8v 1550mah battery, offering a maximum endurance of about 10 minutes, which suffices for our tests.
+Optionally, an Intel RealSense d435i camera can be mounted on the UAV.

-Moreover, as mentioned above, we have implemented the $D^2$SLAM using C++.
-For the CNNs covered in the previous section, we inferece them with Onnxruntime \cite{onnxruntime} and enabled TensorRt for acceleration.
-On the onboard computer, we use int8 mode to maximize the running speed.
-In addition, we develop TaichiSLAM\footnote{https://github.com/xuhao1/TaichiSLAM}, a GPU-accelerated mapping module, as the mapping backend for the dense mapping experiments later on.
-TaichiSLAM is written in the high-performance computing language taichi \cite{hu2019taichi}.
-Various algorithms, including OctoMap\cite{wurm2010octomap}, TSDF \& ESDF \cite{oleynikova2017voxblox}, submap fusion \cite{reijgwart2019voxgraph} to generate global consistent map, Marching cubes for mesh generation \cite{lorensen1987marching} and sparse topological skeleton graph generation \cite{chen2022fast}, are implemented in TaichiSLAM.
-It should be noted that dense mapping algorithms are not the core part of $D^2$SLAM, so we will not discuss them in detail.
+$D^2$SLAM is implemented in C++ and utilizes ONNX Runtime \cite{onnxruntime} for CNN inference.
+We activate TensorRT for enhanced performance, employing the int8 mode on the onboard computer to optimize speed.
+Additionally, we develop TaichiSLAM, a GPU-accelerated mapping module, serving as the dense mapping backend for later experiments.
+TaichiSLAM, crafted in the high-performance Taichi language \cite{hu2019taichi}, integrates various algorithms like OctoMap\cite{wurm2010octomap}, TSDF \& ESDF \cite{oleynikova2017voxblox}, and submap fusion \cite{reijgwart2019voxgraph} to create globally consistent maps.
+However, as dense mapping algorithms are not the primary focus of $D^2$SLAM, they are not elaborated in detail.